FredBettecher/FredBettecher/README.md

 ## Hey there!
-My name is Fred and currently I'm studying to become a full stack developer.
+My name is Fred and I'm currently studying to become a full stack developer.
+- 🔭 I’m currently working on improving my back-end skills
+- 🌱 I’m currently learning postgreSQL
+- 👯 I’m looking to collaborate on any open source project, to gain XP and stop being such a noob
+- ⚡ Fun fact: I'm not funny at all 🤨

+##

 ### 📧 Contact me
 <div>